Blog > Articles > Brand tracking

 1. Increased sales

-These values are important to most consumers – at least in certain categories.
-For example, one study found 74% of women prefer to buy brand name health and beauty products, while 69% of shoppers think it’s important for washing detergent to come from a well-known name.
-Our own research found that 55.5% of consumers are willing to spend more money to buy from brands that align with their own personal values.
+74% of women prefer to buy brand-name health and beauty products, and 69% of shoppers say it’s important that washing detergent comes from a well-known brand.
+Our own research shows that 55.5% of consumers are willing to spend more with brands that align with their values.

 2. Higher profits